2025 Gerik bus crash: Aftermath

 After the crash, 15 students were killed.
 Thirteen were confirmed dead at the scene, while two others died while receiving treatment at the hospital.
 Of the fatalities, 11 were seated on the left side of the bus, three on the right side, and one at the very back.
 Both bus drivers and other passengers sustained various degrees of injuries.
 The Perodua Alza involved in the crash also had injured occupants, but there were no fatalities in that vehicle.
 All injured victims were transported to hospitals for treatment.
 The four occupants of the MPV survived with less serious injuries and were treated in Baling.
 Most of the injured bus passengers received treatment at Gerik Hospital, while the majority of post-mortems were conducted at Raja Permaisuri Bainun Hospital in Ipoh.
 Two post-mortems were carried out at Gerik Hospital.
 By late evening on the day of the crash, all 15 bodies had been identified.
 Funerals for all the deceased were held in Jerteh, except for one victim who was laid to rest in Setiu.

-Damages

-The bus sustained severe damage, particularly on its left side where it impacted the W-beam guardrail.
-The roof was crushed and broken, pushed to the right.
-The main door was completely detached, and the pillars on both the left and right sides were broken, detached, and bent.
-The windshield was completely shattered and dislodged, and all left-side windows were broken and missing.
-The right-side windows were broken and cracked.
-The right side of the vehicle body showed dents, peeling, and scratches, while the left side also had scratches and dents.
-The rear left of the bus body was severely damaged, broken, and out of place.
-The rear bumper was cracked and scratched, and the lower rear hood was detached.
-The rear absorber was dislodged from its bush, and the leaf spring on the left side of the first axle was broken.
-Passenger seats on the right side were broken, and the driver's seat and left armrest were also damaged or broken.
-The left rear lamp cover was broken, and the right one was broken and shattered.
-The impact of the bus crashing also damaged approximately 40 meters of the W-beam guardrail infrastructure at the location.

-The Perodua Alza suffered significant damage, especially to its rear and roof, indicating a strong impact.
-Both rear tires were blown out.
-Visual inspection revealed various dents and damage to the body panels and physical structure.
-The front and rear windshields, as well as the driver and front passenger side windows, were completely shattered.
-The vehicle was deemed unsafe for use and required extensive repair.